lawrenceevalyn/Olli-game/README.md

 ### August 4, 2017

 Every time I actually run the tests (let alone write a new test!)
 I discover and fix like five things that were broken.
 This test-first workflow is CRUCIAL.
 It's so helpful!
 Why do I have such a hard time doing it??

+(Maybe it's because actually writing the code is the fun part?
+Or because it's hard to know how to write the test until I re-understand how the code works, by writing a bit?)

 ### August 2, 2017